Key Takeaways

 How to Avoid

-r/Whistler 'Subtle not so subtle scamming at Whistler restaurants' is the named community anchor for Whistler's restaurant bill-padding pattern: 'We have noticed that an abnormal amount of service workers here have seemed to accidentally add something onto ou' r bill — meaning servers add items the customer didn't order, particularly an extra round of drinks or a side dish, hoping the customer doesn't notice on a busy bill. r/Whistler 'Restaurant charges customer credit card fee' (comments) documents a separate pattern: a 1.6% credit-card processing fee added to bills that's technically legal in Canada but should be disclosed at seating.
+Whistler's restaurant scene during ski season runs the standard captive-audience markup pattern, with a specific community-documented bill-padding mechanic at busy après-ski venues: 'we have noticed that an abnormal amount of service workers here have seemed to accidentally add something onto our bill,' meaning servers add items the customer didn't order — particularly an extra round of drinks or a side dish — hoping the customer doesn't notice on a busy bill at the end of a 4-hour ski-day.
+The 1.6% credit-card processing fee that's been the focus of recent community complaints is technically legal in Canada under the post-2022 surcharge rules, but it should be disclosed at seating rather than landing on the final bill as a surprise.

 Red Flags